evanmkeith/TipTrip/README.md

 # TipTrip

 ## Concept:
 TipTrip is meant to be a ride-share/pickup app where the drivers are people you know within your own community.
 When you sign up, you can seelct to easily set your availablity to drive or you can request a pickup from a friend nearby.
+This also allows you the ability to contact friends to see if you can borrow their car at a later date

 ## User Stories:
 - As a user, I want to add who I want as someone who can pick me up/pick something up for meor lend me their car.